itzmeanjan/ette/README.md

 `ette` is supposed to be deployed by anyone, interested in running a historical data query & real-time notification service for EVM-based blockchain(s).

-All client requests are rate limited _( 50k requests/ day )_.
+All client requests are by default rate limited _( 50k requests/ day )_.
 This rate limit is enforced on all `APIKey`(s) created by any single Ethereum Address.
 You can create multiple `APIKey`(s) from your account & accumulated requests made from those keys to be considered before dropping your requests.

-> So, it'll be helpful for protecting from spam attacks.
+If you need more requests per day, you can always asked your `ette` administrator to manually increase that from database table. _[ **Risky operation, needs to be done carefully.
+This is not recommended.** ]_

 **More features coming here, soon**